 How a new innovation occurs to people within a company corresponds to the actions that they do and do not take It is easy to wonder how Microsoft missed mobile, how Blockbuster could not anticipate Redbox and Netflix, or why VRBO or Marriot didn’t create Airbnb?
 Closer to home, why didn’t Bally, William Hill or Caesars create Poker Stars of DraftKings?

-Over our 30 years working with executives in large, complex organization, we have identified three forces that inhibit innovation in these types of corporations:
+Over our 30 years working with executives in large, complex organizations, we have identified three forces that are barriers to innovation in these types of corporations: